justaszie/IMDB-Tableau/README.md

 To complete the analysis, I collected the data from 2 sources and merged them: ranking data from a Kaggle dataset and additional movie details from The Movie Database (TMDB) API.

+**TODO: Review this summary: explain in few points: downloaded Kaggle dataset, decided to enrich with TMDB, then merged and did transformation.**

 #### 3.2.1 Main Dataset from Kaggle

 The main source of data was a [Kaggle dataset](https://www.kaggle.com/datasets/mustafacicek/imdb-top-250-lists-1996-2020) containing the basic attributes of all movies featured in the IMDB Top 250 chart from 1996 to 2021 and respective ranking of the movie each year.
 You can download the csv file from [Data folder](Data/Raw/IMDB/).